DigiBP/Team-Victorinox/README.md

 Health-Related Quality of Life (HRQL) reports are a specific type of Patient Reported Outcomes (PRO) that provide essential information beyond the efficacy and safety evaluation of medicinal products.
 They offer insights into how a drug impacts a patient's daily life and, in certain cases, contribute to the approval process and inclusion in the product's labeling.
 These aspects of health, directly reported by patients, cover areas that symptoms or clinical measurements may not fully capture.
 Such evaluations are essential to understanding which outcomes of a drug matter most to patients, particularly in terms of their physical condition associated with the disease.
 It's important that HRQL instruments are validated for the specific medical condition before being used in any phase of clinical trials.
 Ultimately, HRQL data can significantly influence drug development by providing a patient-centric perspective on the benefits or disadvantages of a medication.

+### Reference

+- European Medicines Agency.
+(2005).
+Reflection paper on the regulatory guidance for the use of health-related quality of life (HRQL) measures in the evaluation of medicinal products.
+Retrieved from [https://www.ema.europa.eu/en/documents/scientific-guideline/reflection-paper-regulatory-guidance-use-health-related-quality-life-hrql-measures-evaluation_en.pdf](https://www.ema.europa.eu/en/documents/scientific-guideline/reflection-paper-regulatory-guidance-use-health-related-quality-life-hrql-measures-evaluation_en.pdf)

 ## Goal

 Our objective is to seamlessly integrate Patient Reported Outcomes into our digital pharmacy, aptly named 'PRO Pharmacy.'
 This process is outlined broadly in this section and involves 3 key steps: